sibeitokgong/flawlessrhetoric/_posts/2017-10-24-Dynamic-Programming:-First-Principles.md

 in the running time of the problem.
 Dynamic Programming aims to remove the need to compute the same calculations multiple times.
 <br><br>

-### Memorisation
+### Memoization
-Memorisation, also known as caching, is a technique used in Computer Science, which stores the results of functions and calculations, and uses them if the calculations are needed again.
-Due to the fact that memory is finite, memorisation is not feasible in all situations, and thus, needs to be used appropriately and sparingly, especially when it comes to large applications.
-Tail recursion [3], a variant of traditional recursion implements memorisation, which uses memorisation very economically.
+Memoization, also known as caching, is a technique used in Computer Science, which stores the results of functions and calculations, and uses them if the calculations are needed again.
+Due to the fact that memory is finite, memoization is not feasible in all situations, and thus, needs to be used appropriately and sparingly, especially when it comes to large applications.
+Tail recursion [3], a variant of traditional recursion implements memoization, which uses memoization very economically.
 <br><br>

 ### Fibonacci: An elementary use of Dynamic Programming